ryan-opatka/ryan-opatka/README.md

 ### 🕰️ GitHub History

-This repository is part of my ongoing effort to consolidate my work into a cohesive portfolio.
+This repository is part of my effort to consolidate my work into a cohesive, reviewable portfolio.
-Much of my current work lives in private repositories under CCMC Advanced Technologies,
+Some projects live in private repositories,
-but I continue to share open projects and experiments here, built with the same rigor, clarity, and imagination I bring to everything I do.
+but the public work here reflects the same standards I bring to every system I build: rigor, clarity, and care.